Practicing a minimalist lifestyle can be difficult.

 Simple living involves various distinctive practices to change one’s way of life.
-These may involve, for instance, diminishing one’s things, by and large, alluded to as moderation or minimalism, or expanding independence.
+These may involve, for instance, diminishing one’s things, by and large, alluded to as moderation or minimalism, or expanding independence from our possessions.

 In the book Goodbye, Things: The New Japanese Minimalism, author Fumio Sasaki defined minimalism as: